Frequently Asked Questions

 Other Information

-• Parents who want to be able to chat with KU directly regarding their student's account will need to have their student delegate access to a parent.
+- Parents who want to be able to chat with KU directly regarding their student's account, VA benefits, etc. will need to have their student delegate access to a parent.

-• Reach out to the VA directly - You can log in and contact the VA.
+- If you need to reach out to the VA directly - you can log in and contact the VA.

 ‘‘GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 For more information, see the GI Bill Trademark terms of use."